Frequently Asked Questions From Parents

-UF does not issue progress reports; at the completion of every term, final grades are available to students on ISIS.
+UF does not issue progress reports; at the completion of every term, final grades are available to students on ONE.UF.
 Students can contact their instructors directly at any time to discuss their academic progress.

 Can I access my son's UF record?

 To access your son's academic record, you must have the Office of the University Registrar (222 Criser Hall; 352-392-1374) mail or fax you a Parent's Request for Nondirectory Information Release.
 You must provide the completed form and a copy of the first and last page of your most recent federal income tax return.

 In order for these documents to support a claim of dependancy, the first page must list the student as your dependent and the last page must be signed and dated; you can omit other financial information.
 The consent form and tax return will be imaged as part of the student's permanent record.
 A new request must be submitted for each term that information is requested, and IRS documentation must be provided annually for the university to continue to recognize the student as your dependent.